-- The services based on the Scheme are available 24 hours a day and on all Calendar Days of the year. - Payments are certain for the Originator and the Beneficiary. - Payments are made for the full Original Amount. - The Originator and Beneficiary are responsible for their own charges. - Beneficiary Payment Accounts of participating PSPs are reachable within SEPA. - A target maximum execution time of 10 seconds to process an SCT Inst Transaction with the Beneficiary Bank reporting to the Originator Bank either the Funds being Made Available to the Beneficiary or the Reject of the SCT Inst Transaction. - The use of accepted standards and data elements facilitates payment initiation and reconciliation on an STP basis. - Rejects are handled Immediately in an automated way. - The Scheme delivers the end-to-end carrying of Customer remittance data on either a structured or an unstructured basis.
+- Payments are made for the full Original Amount. - The Originator and Beneficiary are responsible for their own charges. - Full Reachability of all Beneficiary accounts within SEPA. - Products based on the Scheme provide the opportunity to make and receive payments throughout SEPA. - Maximum execution time with the benefit of predictability for all parties. - The use of accepted standards and data elements facilitates payment initiation and reconciliation on an STP basis. - Rejects and Returns are handled in a predictable way and may be automated. - The Scheme delivers the end-to-end carrying of customer remittance data on either a structured or an unstructured basis. - The Scheme provides transparency and clarity of charging to all parties. - Single payments and Bulk Payments (i.e. one debit to the Originator's account and multiple credits to the accounts of Beneficiaries) are supported.